-CBF will fabricate the order per your cut list.
-Our facilities are equipped with two industrial stone saws.
-Our fabrication is done with a 20” segmented diamond blade to ensure accurate lines and measurements.
+CBF will fabricate (cut & drill) per your cut list.
+Our facilities are equipped with cutting edge machinery to ensure clean lines and measurements.
 This blade leaves a sharp edge with minimal chipping.
 The correct diamond blades and drill bits are available for purchase from our facility.
 The fabrication must be done with the finished side facing up.
 If larger holes are needed use a diamond tipped hole saw.
 For cuts that don’t require a sharp edge, jigsaws with a carbide tip are required.
 It is imperative to only work with dry material and in dry conditions.
 Working with damp panels or in damp conditions will cause dust from the fabrication to “burn” into the panel and will leave permanent stains.
 This will void any warranty claims.
 Do NOT use adhesive tapes on the face of the panels.

 Poly-Crystalline Diamond Blade